Approved by the Transportation Policy Committee on February 26, 2020

 - Urges the federal government to continue to financially support public transportation through a portion at least as large as the existing Mass Transit account's share of the federal Highway Trust Fund.

 - Encourages additional investment in public transportation from all levels of government, in order to reduce the substantial and growing backlog of rehabilitation needs.

 - Urges governments and transit systems to budget for and fund critical maintenance projects and use asset management best practices to prioritize projects to achieve a state of good repair.

-The ASCE 2017 Infrastructure Report Card gave the nation's transit systems a D- a decrease from a D in 2013.
-America's public transit infrastructure plays a vital role in our economy, providing vital mobility options to millions of people in urban and rural communities.
+America's public transit infrastructure plays a vital role in our economy, providing vital mobility accessibility to millions of people in urban, suburban, and rural communities.
+The ASCE 2017 Infrastructure Report Card gave the nation's transit systems a D-a decrease from a D in 2013.

 The demand for, and benefits of, public transportation are evident, and sustaining and expanding public transportation options would seem an obvious course.
-However, in many locations insufficient funding has put public transit agencies under tremendous pressure, even forcing some to reduce or eliminate service.
-Long deferred maintenance and capital projects have led to a $90 billion transit rehabilitation backlog nationally, which has affected the condition and performance of transit systems (USDOT, 2015 Conditions & Performance Report).
-According to the most recent data available, 10% of the nation's urban bus fleet and 3% of the nation's rail fleet are not in a "state of good repair."
-Transit's physical infrastructure fairs considerably worse: 15% of facilities (e.g., maintenance facilities), 17% of systems (e.g., power, signal, communications, fare collecting) 35% of guideway elements (e.g., tracks), and 37% of stations are not in a "state of good repair" (USDOT, 2015 Conditions & Performance Report).
+However, in many jurisdictions, insufficient funding has put public transit agencies under tremendous pressure, even forcing some to reduce or eliminate service.
+Long deferred maintenance and capital projects have led to a nationwide $90 billion transit rehabilitation backlog, which has affected the condition and performance of transit systems infrastructure.
+According to the American Public Transit Association (APTA), failure to invest in public transportation infrastructure modernization, also known as a State of Good Repair (SGR), results in a loss of $340 billion in cumulative business sales from 2017-23.
+This translates to a loss of $180 billion in cumulative gross national product (GNP) and a loss of $109 billion in household incomee.

 ASCE Policy Statement 494